ibm-cloud-docs/pattern-agentic-platform/white-paper.md

 **Watson Orchestrate Service**: Watson Orchestrate hosts Custom / Remote Agents or Agents in the Catalog and build Agentic Workflows.
 Agents comprises of Prompts that are predefined system prompts by the clients, Knowledgebase provided with domain knowledge for RAG pattern queries and Tools to prepare, analyze and perform actions.
 Tools comprises of client defined tools and tools hosted on MCP Servers.
 MCP Tools can be integrated with remote MCP servers that are hosted in IaaS, PaaS and SaaS using MCP Toolkit as well as you can host local MCP servers on Watson Orchestrate.
 Connections & Credentials are the components that securely store the configuration and necessary authorization details (tokens, API keys) required to call the various external services (MCP Servers, Application Service APIs).

-Watson Orchestrate is integrated with LLMs hosted on environments such as
+Watson Orchestrate is integrated with LLMs hosted on environments such as:
 -	watsonx.ai as a SaaS offering
 -	RedHat OpenShift AI hosted on VPC infrastructure with GPUs
 -	RHEL AI inferencing on VPC Infrastructure with GPUs

-**Agentic AI Application Platform**: Agents, MCP, Microservice API servers are hosted on containerized platforms like OpenShift, Kubernetes and Code Engine service that are build on programming languages (nodejs, python etc…) and frameworks (LangGraph, Crew AI, Bee AI etc…)
+**Agentic AI Application Platform**: Agents, MCP, Microservice API servers are hosted on containerized platforms like OpenShift, Kubernetes and Code Engine service that are build on programming languages (nodejs, python etc…) and frameworks (LangGraph, Crew AI, Bee AI etc…).

 **Model Inferencing Platform**: LLM models that are trained and fine-tuned are hosted on Red Hat OpenShift AI or VSI instance with GPU accelerated profiles like NVIDIA (H100, H200 etc..),  AMD (MI300x) and Intel (Gaudi 3).
 The models can be inferenced and integrated with Watson Orchestrate through cloud internet service.